-When in doubt about the proper degree abbreviation, consult Webster's New World College Dictionary and use the first reference.
+When in doubt about the proper degree abbreviation, consult Merriam-Webster's Collegiate Dictionary and use the first reference.

-Wittenberg currently offers a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music Education, Bachelor of Science, Bachelor of Science in Nursing, Master of Arts in athletic coaching, Master of Arts in education, and Master of Science in analytics.
+Wittenberg currently offers a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Science in Nursing, Master of Arts in education, Master of Arts in sport administration, Master of Science in analytics, RN to BSN, and a post-master's certificate in nursing education.